yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 ## Model

-Here are the important features (parameters) I decided to use for the choice:
+Here are the important features (properties/parameters) I selected to make the choice:

+1. _**Popularity**_, which correlate with:
+    - number of tested libraries
+    - facility to find learning material
+    - ability to find another developer to work with

+2. _**Efficiency**_, which is generally correlated to:
+    - how much processing power you'll need per user
+    - maintenance price per user
+    - how long the user will wait to see/update data

-1. _**Expressiveness**_, which is generally correlated to:
+3. _**Expressiveness**_, which is generally correlated to:
     - faster development
     - flexibility, adaptability

-2. _**Robustness**_, which correlate with:
+4. _**Robustness**_, which correlate with:
     - security
     - fewer bugs

-3. _**Efficiency**_, which is generally correlated to:
-    - how much processing power you'll need per user
-    - maintenance price per user
-    - how long the user will wait to see/update data

-4. _**Popularity**_, which correlate with:
-    - number of tested libraries
-    - facility to find learning material
-    - ability to find another developer to work with

 Each feature is quite important and mostly independant from each other.
+I tried to embrace most important topics concerning web frameworks with these four properties.
+I am fully concious some people might lack another important feature.
+Nonetheless the methodology used here can be easily replicated.
+If you lack an important property add it at will and use this choice method.

-Unfortunately, these kind of properties are very hard to measure with precision.
+Also each feature is very hard to measure with precision.
-In fact we could only get orders of magnitude for each.
-In the end, we will have _clusters_.
+This is why we will only focus on order of magnitude.

 For each property a framework could have one of the six possible values:
 Excellent, Very Good, Good, Medium, Bad or Very Bad